-Any person may report prohibited conduct or discrimination to the Equal Opportunity and Diversity Officer or to the Lead Title IX Coordinator.
-A complaint about the Equal Opportunity and Diversity Officer may be made to the Chief Human Resources Officer.
+Any person may report prohibited conduct or discrimination to the Director of Equal Opportunity and Deputy Title IX Coordinator.
+A complaint about the Director of Equal Opportunity may be made to the Chief Human Resources Officer.

-Albert Roberson, Director of Equal Opportunity IX Coordinator and 504 Officer DeMille Hall

-One University Drive Orange, CA 92866

-Tel: (714) 997-6847
+Albert Roberson, Director of Equal Opportunity ADA/504 Officer, and Deputy Title IX Coordinator Equal Opportunity Office DeMille Hall One University Drive Orange, CA 92866 Tel: (714) 997-6847